nautobot/nautobot/nautobot/docs/plugins/development.md

 There are several conditions that must be met in order to extend a filter:

 * The original FilterSet must follow the pattern: `f"{model.__name__}FilterSet"` e.g. `TenantFilterSet`
-* The `PluginFilterExtension.filterset()` method must return a valid dict, with each key being the filter name (which must start with the plugin's `name`, e.g. `example_plugin_description`, not merely `description`) and each value being a valid [django-filter](https://django-filter.readthedocs.io/en/main/) filter
+* The `PluginFilterExtension.filterset_fields` attribute must be a valid dict, with each key being the filter name (which must start with the plugin's `name`, e.g. `example_plugin_description`, not merely `description`) and each value being a valid [django-filter](https://django-filter.readthedocs.io/en/main/) filter

+Nautobot will dynamically generate the additional relevant lookup expressions of a plugin's defined custom FilterSet field, so no need to additionally register `example_plugin_description__ic`, etc.

-Similar to filtersets, Nautobot provides a default filter form for each model, however that does not cover every possible use case.
+Similar to FilterSet fields, Nautobot provides a default filter form for each model, however that does not cover every possible use case.
 To list a few examples of why one may want to extend a filter form:

 * The base filter form does not include a custom filter defined by the plugin as described above
 * The base filter form does not provide a specific lookup expression to a filterable field, such as allowing regex on name